informalsystems/hermes/.changelog/epilogue.md

   - Fix for chains that don't have `cosmos` account prefix ([#416])
   - Fix for building the `trusted_validator_set` for the header used in client updates ([#770])
   - Don't send `MsgAcknowledgment` if channel is closed ([#675])
-  - Fix a bug where the keys addresses had their account prefix overriden by the prefix in the configuration ([#751])
+  - Fix a bug where the keys addresses had their account prefix overridden by the prefix in the configuration ([#751])

 - [ibc-relayer-cli]
   - Hermes guide: improved installation guideline ([#672])